Roger Duarte

-Roger Duarte de Oliveira (born 11 January 1995), known as Roger Duarte or simply Roger, is a Brazilian professional footballer who plays for Dhaka Mohammedan as a central defender.
+Roger Duarte de Oliveira (born 11 January 1995), known as Roger Duarte or simply Roger, is a Brazilian professional footballer who plays as a centre-back.

-Club career
+Career

 Born in Belo Horizonte, Minas Gerais, Roger represented Atlético Mineiro, São Paulo and América Mineiro as a youth.
 In 2016, he was promoted to the main squad by manager Givanildo Oliveira.

 Roger made his first team debut on 20 April 2016, starting in a 1–1 Copa do Brasil away draw against Red Bull Brasil.
 He made his Série A debut on 28 May, coming on as a second-half substitute for Hélder Maurílio in a 1–1 draw at Cruzeiro.

 On 4 February 2019, Roger was loaned out to Botafogo-SP.

 Personal life

 Roger is physically likened to Brazil international defender David Luiz, mainly due to his hair and footballing position.